 - Mid-career faculty members in pursuit of new directions

-- Heavy teaching loads in the last three to six years; or
+- Heavy teaching loads in the last three to six years

 - Personal or family circumstances